top of page

 Italian Delights - 3 days in Romantic Rome

 There is a certain madness about the crowds in Rome.
-There are so many people everywhere, almost every second person you will come across is a tourist.
-It's exhilarating to see so many people vying with each other and hovering around you to take pictures...it's impossible to click a picture without some heads showing up in them.
+There are so many people everywhere; almost every second person you come across is a tourist.
+It's exhilarating to see so many people vying with each other and hovering around you to take pictures...it's impossible to click a picture without some heads showing up in it.

 8 things you must know about Rome before planning your visit -

 2. Don't travel to Rome without advance bookings for attractions.
-There are crowds everywhere and you will not be able to see much if don't have a fixed itinerary.
+There are crowds everywhere, and you will not be able to see much if you don't have a fixed itinerary.

 If you get a Rome City Pass, then you can travel by bus, train, tram, or metro, free of cost within city limits.